ViaHero · Updated June 10, 2019

 - Religious activities

 - Support for the Cuban people* (most likely choice)

 - Activities of private foundations or research or educational institutes

 - Exportation, importation or transmission of information or informational materials

 - Certain export transactions

-Most visits will qualify as support for the Cuban people.
-People to people travel must be done with a licensed tour group, but you may go independently with the other 11 categories.
+Most visits will qualify as Support for the Cuban People.
 Get more information on declaring your category (general license).

 Fly to Cuba from Canada or Mexico